This could happened for few reasons:

-⇒ The dot pixels don't reach the minimum light threshold: (~ 10%)
+⇒ The dot pixels don't reach the minimum light threshold: (see the value set in the setting windows)

 → Check if the projector brightness is high enough.